ChronicStim/plcrashreporter-bugsense/README.md

 ### Requirements

-In order to build the framework, you need to use [iOS-Universal-Framework] (https://github.com/kstenerud/iOS-Universal-Framework), which updates your development environment with a few additional templates and settings for creating frameworks.
+In order to build the framework, you need to use [Karl Stenerud](https://github.com/kstenerud)'s [iOS-Universal-Framework] (https://github.com/kstenerud/iOS-Universal-Framework), which updates your development environment with a few additional templates and settings for creating frameworks.